aws/aws-cdk/packages/aws-cdk/README.md

 $ cdk bootstrap --app='node bin/main.js' foo bar
 ```

 By default, bootstrap stack will be protected from stack termination.
 This can be disabled using
 `--termination-protection` argument.

+#### Offline mode

+Deploys a `CDKToolkit` against your local aws environment emulated with [localstack](https://github.com/localstack/localstack) by setting the endpoint for all the sdk services to `http://localhost:4566`.
+By default, offline mode is disabled but can be enabled by using `--offline` argument.

 #### `cdk doctor`
 Inspect the current command-line environment and configurations, and collect information that can be useful for